 A pest inspector will check the basement or crawlspace, interior, attic, garage, exterior and porch of the home.

 “It’s a visual inspection of the structures on the property,” explained Allen Lehman, owner of Perfection Pest Management.
 “We do not open up the walls or move appliances and furniture.
 I go from room to room, typically starting at the highest level of the structure and work my way down.
 I’m looking for signs of wood-destroying pests.”

 Wood-destroying pests include carpenter ants, carpenter bees, powderpost beetles and of course, termites.
 These bugs will do their best to destroy the wood in the foundation and structure of your home, especially termites.
 Carpenter ants and bees use wood to make their nests but termites and powderpost beetles eat wood and can cause major damage.

 “Because of the nature of these pests, the big issues we’re looking for are conducive conditions for them,” said Lehman.
 “For example, a water stain on the ceiling of a second-floor bedroom would be a good environment for termites and carpenter ants.
 The pests themselves may not be present or visible, but it would send up a red flag and I’d investigate it further.”

-Hughes describes their pest inspection process as looking for three things: live insects; dead insects, insect parts, exit holes or staining; or visible damage from wood-destroying insects.
+Hughes describes their pest inspection process as looking for the following: live insects, dead insects, insect parts, exit holes or staining, or visible damage from wood-destroying insects.
 Even if no live insects are seen, if Hughes finds evidence of termite damage or dead termites and there is no document of treatment from a pest inspection company, he will recommend treatment.

 “We will typically recommend treatment if there is no documentation from a pest inspection company that says the house has been treated,” said Hughes.